Definition

 How it works in practice

-Typical numbers for an established event-only coffee cart in the U.S., based on operator surveys and the VenVen cost tracker: gross margin 70 to 82 percent, contribution margin after direct labor 50 to 62 percent, net margin after all overhead and owner pay 15 to 28 percent.
+Typical numbers for an established event-only coffee cart in the U.S.: gross margin 70 to 82 percent, contribution margin after direct labor 50 to 62 percent, net margin after all overhead and owner pay 15 to 28 percent.

 Related terms